 Day 1: Presidential Palace, Nanjing Museum & City Walls

-1. Presidential Palace
+1. Nanjing Presidential Palace

 Visit Time: 1-2 hours